WORKFORCE & LABOR RIGHTS

 - To adhere to minimum age laws and regulations, and prohibit the hiring of individuals that are under 18 years of age for positions in which hazardous work is required;

-- To ensure that the compensation and benefits for employees comply or exceed all applicable wage laws of the country where they are employed;
+- To ensure a fair wage for all employees that complies with all applicable wage laws of the country where they are employed;

 - To maintain workplaces that are free from discrimination or physical or verbal harassment on the basis of race, sex, gender identity or gender expression, color, national or social origin, religion, age, disability, sexual orientation, political opinion or any other status protected by applicable law;